elmahio/documentation/docs/query-messages-using-full-text-search.md

 remoteAddr:192.68.0.*
 ```

 The examples above can be achieved using Search Filters as well.
-We recommend using Search Filters where possible and fall back to Lucene Query Syntax when something isn't supported through filters.
+We recommend using Search Filters where possible and falling back to Lucene Query Syntax when something isn't supported through filters.
 An example is using _OR_ which currently isn't possible using filters.

 ## Field specification